 On this Presidents Day 2015, I know you, my loyal readers and faithful followers, are likely chomping at the bit to hear who I, the critic of seemingly every major political name from both sides of the political aisle, consider to be the greatest person to ever hold the highest office in the land (and, yes, my tongue was placed firmly in my cheek as I wrote that sentence).

 Well, I can guarantee you this, it’s none of the men standing for the photograph above (or even, peering through the window in the background).
 Don’t get me wrong, I appreciate our most recent presidents a great deal for a variety of reasons.
-I appreciate that someone is willing to serve in arguably the worst possible job in the history of the world.
-Who wants a job where in which at least 50% of your employers instantly despise you upon taking the position?
+I appreciate that someone is willing to serve in arguably the worst possible job in the country.
+Who wants a job wherein which at least 50% of your employers hate you for simply taking the position?
 It’s at least commendable that anyone is willing to pursue this office.

 It takes the perfect balance of narcissism and humility and thick skin to be even remotely effective from within the Oval Office.
 Some have done the job better than others.
 Some have pursued better agendas than others.
 Some have lead an ever divided and incredibly diverse populace more effectively than others.

 But, in terms of which presidents I appreciate the most, my answer is always the same.

 I value the commander and chiefs which the annals of popular history have all but forgotten but were successful in enabling average Americans to freely thrive and prosper.